 Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS) causes numbness or tingling on the palm side of the hand, affecting the thumb and the first three fingers.
 It occurs when the median nerve that runs from the forearm into the palm is compressed as it passes through the narrow channel in the wrist called the carpal tunnel.
 CTS occurs more often in women (5.8 percent) than in men (0.6 percent).
-Contrary to popular belief, studies have shown that using a computer keyboard or mouse does not increase one's risk of developing CTS.
+Contrary to popular belief, studies have shown that using a computer keyboard or mouse does not increase the risk of developing CTS.

 Risk Factors for Carpal Tunnel Syndrome